PICdew/embedded-playtime/README.md

 Some of my embedded code

-This is a collection of embedded code that I have developed to various levels ove the last year or so.
+This is a collection of embedded code that I have developed to various levels oversince 2009, some of it is very rough and quite nasty but others I am proud of.
 I will add to it as and when.

 =================